Relationship After Baby

-As a Denver marriage counselor, online couples therapist, licensed marriage and family therapist and married mom of two I know that bringing a new baby into the family is truly one of the most amazing life transitions.
-We spend countless hours preparing for our new little member by creating a perfect nursery, talking about a birth plan and reading book after parenting book, but often we forget to think about our relationship after baby.
-It's vital to prepare your marriage for a child, too.
+Are you preparing your relationship for after baby arrives?
+As a couples counselor, parenting coach, and married mom of two I know that bringing a new baby into the family is truly one of the most amazing life transitions.
+We spend countless hours preparing for our new little member by creating a perfect nursery, talking about a birth plan, and reading parenting book after parenting book, but often we forget to think about our relationship after the baby arrives.
+It’s vital to prepare your marriage for a child, too.

 How Does Having a Child Change a Relationship?

 Let’s face it, having a baby requires a major adjustment in our relationship, including the way you communicate, work together as a team, and even show each other love and affection.
 I should know, I have two children…under two years of age!
 (But that’s another blog post.)

 Making space for a third or fourth member of the family brings growing pains in a marriage and often it is the one area that gets overlooked.
 This is a problem, because your relationship after baby can need some TLC too.
 It’s important to strengthen your relationship before welcoming a new child, so that you both have the most positive experience possible.